Visitor and Double Dispatch

 Pretend that you’re a compiler.
 You have to decide how to compile the following code:

 draw() method defined in

 Shape class.
 Wait a sec, but there are also four subclasses that override this method.
 Can we safely decide which of the implementations to call here?
-Doesn’t look so.
+It doesn’t look so.
 The only way to know for sure is to launch the program and check the class of an object passed to the method.
 The only thing we know for sure is that object will have implementation of the

 So the resulting machine code will be checking class of the

 draw() implementation from the appropriate class.

 Such a dynamic type check is called late (or dynamic) binding:

 - Late, because we link object and its implementation after compilation, at runtime.

 - Dynamic, because every new object might need to be linked to a different implementation.